-- 1. Select DynDNS as the "DDNS Service" (1). - 2.
-Enter your DynDNS.org user name in the "User Name" field (2). - 3.
-Enter your DynDNS.org password in the "Password" field (3). - 4.
-Enter the DynDNS.org domain name you set up with DynDNS.org in the "Domain Name" field (4). - 5.
-Click "Update Dynamic DNS" (5) to update your IP address.
+- 1. Enter your DynDNS.org user name in the "User Name" field (1). - 2.
+Enter your DynDNS.org password in the "Password" field (2). - 3.
+Enter the DynDNS.org domain name you set up with DynDNS.org in the "Domain Name" field (3). - 4.
+Click "Update Dynamic DNS" to update your IP address.

 Whenever your IP address assigned by your ISP changes, the Router will automatically update DynDNS.org's servers with your new IP address.
-You can also do this manually by clicking the "Update Dynamic DNS" button (5).
+You can also do this manually by clicking the "Update Dynamic DNS" button [4].